How It Works

 - Drive — Access documents and files

-- Connected apps — GitHub, Slack, Linear, Notion, HubSpot, and custom integrations
+- Connected apps — GitHub, Slack, Linear, Notion, HubSpot, Dropbox, Asana, and custom integrations

 Workflows

-Workflows are automated tasks your assistant runs in the background.
-Each workflow has:
+Workflows are tasks your assistant handles behind the scenes.
+Each workflow has four parts:

 |---|---|